geo-mac/marp/marp_projects/vault/MDG conference 2023/mdg-paper-2.md

 ---
 # References

-G. Macgregor, B. S. Lancho-Barrantes, and D. R. Pennington, 'Measuring the concept of PID literacy: user perceptions and understanding of PIDs in support of open scholarly infrastructure', *Open Information Science*, vol. 7, no. 1, 2023, available: `https://doi.org/10.1515/opis-2022-0142`
+[1] G. Macgregor, B. S. Lancho-Barrantes, and D. R. Pennington, 'Measuring the concept of PID literacy: user perceptions and understanding of PIDs in support of open scholarly infrastructure', *Open Information Science*, vol. 7, no. 1, 2023, available: `https://doi.org/10.1515/opis-2022-0142`

-G. Alemu.
+[2] G. Alemu.
 (2022).
 'Resource Description and Access (RDA)'.
 In *The Future of Enriched, Linked, Open and Filtered Metadata: Making Sense of IFLA LRM, RDA, Linked Data and BIBFRAME* (pp. 197-212).
 Facet, London, available `https://doi.org/10.29085/9781783304943.010`

+[3] G. Bilder, J. Lin, and C. Neylon, 'The Principles of Open Scholarly Infrastructure', 2020, available: `https://doi.org/10.24343/C34W2H`

-H. Cousijn et al., 'Connected Research: The Potential of the PID Graph', *Patterns*, vol. 2, no. 1, p.
+[4] H. Cousijn et al., 'Connected Research: The Potential of the PID Graph', *Patterns*, vol. 2, no. 1, p.
 100180, 2021, available: `https://doi.org/10.1016/j.patter.2020.100180`

+[5] H. M. Sandy et al., 'Making a case for open research: implications for reproducibility and transparency', *Proceedings of the Association of Information Science & Technology*, vol. 54, no. 1, pp. 583–586, 2017, available: `https://doi.org/10.1002/pra2.2017.14505401079`

+[6] Klein

+[7] Klein Sompel